 View some more information on being a parent at our Swimming Club

 The Executive Committee

 The committee runs the Club in a way that follows the Club Constitution.
 This constitution is approved annually as part of our Swim Mark return

 The committee consists of a volunteer group of parents and supporters, elected each year at the Annual General Meeting (AGM).
 The committee’s duties are very wide ranging.
-Finances, membership, pool hire, arranging competitions, discipline, social activities, coaching matters and matters involving the Swim England (formally the ASA) are just a few.
+Finances, membership, pool hire, arranging competitions, discipline, social activities, coaching matters and matters involving the Swim England (formerly the ASA) are just a few.

-As a new member you will almost certainly be first in contact with our Membership Secretary or Club Chairman, however over a period of time you will meet all Committee members.
-If you have any ideas or proposals for improving the Club in any way, please contact any Committee member.
+As a new member you will almost certainly be first in contact with our Membership Secretary or Club Chairman, however over a period of time you will meet all committee members.
+If you have any ideas or proposals for improving the Club in any way, please contact any committee member.

-Details of our governance documentation can be found on our documents page
+Details of our governance documentation can be found on our documents page.

 The cost of membership is dependent on the number of swimmers in the family and any changes deemed necessary are made at the AGM.

-A breakdown of current subscriptions can be found online here
+A breakdown of current subscriptions can be found online here.

 Safe Guarding & Child Protection